A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Conjectures

-Motivated by the discovery of the non-collapsed steady soliton in this paper, we also conducted preliminary simulations of the full Ricci flow equation (\ref{ricciflow}) to investigate whether these solitons appear as singularity models.
-Our results seem to indicate that they do indeed occur as blow-up limits.
-A further paper on this is in preparation.
+Motivated by the discovery of the non-collapsed steady solitons in this paper, we conducted Ricci flow simulations for $U(2)$-invariant metrics of the form (\ref{U2-inv-metric}) in four dimensions to investigate whether the solitons of Corollary \ref{cor:4d-non-collapsed-solitons} appear as blow-up limits of singularities.
+Our results indicate that they do indeed and a paper is in preparation.
 We therefore conjecture:

-\begin{conj} The non-collapsed steady solitons of theorem \ref{main-thm} all occur as singularity models in Ricci flow. \end{conj}
+\begin{conj} The non-collapsed steady solitons of Theorem \ref{main-thm} all occur as singularity models in Ricci flow. \end{conj}

-Note, also that in the case of $L_1$ on $\mathbb{C}P^1$ (i.e. $n=k=1$ and $p=2$ in our notation), Davi Maximo already showed in \cite{M14} that the FIK shrinker, which is the unique shrinking Kähler-Ricci soliton for a metric of the form (\ref{metric}), occurs as a singularity model.
+Note that in the case of $L_1$ over $\mathbb{C}P^1$ (i.e. $n=k=1$ and $p=2$ in our notation), Davi Maximo already showed in \cite{M14} that the FIK shrinker, which is the unique shrinking K\"ahler-Ricci soliton for a metric of the form (\ref{metric}), occurs as a singularity model.